Underground City, Montreal: Université-de-Montréal

 Situated on the Blue line in between Côte-des-Neiges and Édouard-Montpetit stations, this station serves the main campus of the university on the northwest slope of Mount-Royal.
 Although part of the campus has its own private network of underground tunnels including one opening next to the station, no part of the campus is directly connected to the Metro.

 Édouard-Montpetit

-Situated on the blue line between Université-de-Montréal and Outremont stations, this station serves many Université de Montréal buildings and will be connected to the future Réseau express métropolitain.
+Situated on the blue line between Université-de-Montréal and Outremont stations, this station serves many Université de Montréal buildings and is connected to the Réseau express métropolitain.